rename command overview

 You must use single quotation marks on field names that include special characters, spaces, dashes, and wildcards.
 See Quotation marks in the SPL2 Search Manual.

-Commands with built-in renaming options
+Commands and clauses with built-in renaming options

 Some commands, such as